 Children with this type of porphyria can become anaemic and their spleen can enlarge in size.
-Possible treatments include a drug called chloroquine, splenectomy (removal of the spleen) and sometimes a bone marrow transplant.
+Possible treatments include a medicine called chloroquine, removal of the spleen (splenectomy) and sometimes a bone marrow transplant.

-Again, symptoms are usually first noticed in childhood but they can occur for the first time at any age.
+Again, symptoms are usually first noticed in childhood, but they can occur for the first time at any age.
 There is burning, itching and redness of the skin on exposure to sunlight.
 In this form of porphyria, blisters do not tend to form and there is minimal scarring of the skin.
 Porphyrins and other precursors can build up in the liver and lead to liver failure.
 Sometimes it can lead to the formation of gallstones.